syndesi-project/Syndesi/README.md

     - Two kinds of timeouts ?
       - One where "we read as much as possible during the available time"
       - One where "we expect a response within X otherwise it's trash"

+24.08.2025 : Shell and terminal

+There will be two console tools : shell and terminal

+- Shell : Run commands from drivers, protocols and adapters similar to ipython so "write_coil 0 1", "read_register 12", "read_temperature".
+I think using the POSIX utility argument syntax is a good idea.
+Another solution would be to use the Python syntax, so write_register(0, 1)
+- Terminal : Send raw data to a driver, a protocol, an adapter, etc...
+Multiple formats are possible such as text, hex or bytes

+The use could implement both Shell and Terminal in their classes and then call them from syndesi.
+I'm thinking of 4 ways to get shells or terminals

+- Built-ins "syndesi shell ..." or "syndesi terminal ..."
+- relative path "syndesi shell xxx.py" or "syndesi terminal xxx.py"
+- plugin, modules behave like built-ins using the plugin/hook system (?) not sure about this one
+- dotted syntax, the user can use the dotted syntax to call their modules "syndesi terminal mypkg.myterm:MyTerminal"

+11.09.2025 : Read and buffers

+When a user calls a read, there's two behaviours :

+1) Only data that is received after the read() call is be returned (or slightly before with a delay)
+2) The first data available (can be way before the read() call) is returned

+Choice has been made to go with the second solution.
+This is the expected behaviour and it's easier to simulate the first option by using this architecture than the other way around.
+To obtain a "read only what's after" we can use the flush method or query with flush enabled

+The consequence is that the adapter has to keep a buffer of data